 Before long, I’ve taken in a billion dollars for myself and my coding buddies.
 All that was real, hard-earned money that somebody paid me to keep numbers on my Excel Spreadsheet.
 Now this is a business!

 Of course, everyone who bought early could sell and a few folks might become very wealthy.
 All I have to do now is pay more people to hype my crypto and keep this scam going.
 At all times, you must find more buyers than sellers to keep a Ponzi scheme going.
-The scheme could last for years, just ask Bernie Madoff’s victims.
+The scheme could last for years, even decades, just ask Bernie Madoff’s victims.

 The All-time Most Popular Scam, Easier Than Hacking